Learn about the six syllable types by solving word puzzles with this interactive drag-and-drop activity.

 Tips for Extension and Support

-This syllables resource has been designed to support your students in developing a deeper understanding of syllable types.
+This syllables resource has been designed to help your students develop a deeper understanding of syllable types.
 Should you need to support or extend students in your class, you may wish to try the following ideas:

-• For students who require support, work through the activity in a small group.
+- Students who require support should work through the activity in a small group.
 Reinforce the phonemic characteristics of each syllable type as they drag and drop the puzzle pieces.

-• Challenge students who require an extension to create their own syllable puzzle for a friend to complete.
-They will need to create both the puzzle pieces and the table (with the appropriate syllable type columns) for the puzzle to be placed in.
+- Challenge students who require an extension to create their own syllable puzzle for a friend to complete.
+They will need to create both the puzzle pieces and the table (with the appropriate syllable type columns) where the puzzle will be placed.

 No Preparation… Just Download and Go!